phpro/http-tools/README.md

 ## Setting up an HTTP client :

-Setting up an HTTP client is done by using a factory.
+You can choose whatever HTTP client you want.
+However, this package provides some convenient factories that make the configuration a bit easier.

 The factory accepts a list of implementation specific plugins / middlewares.
-Besides that, you can send options like a base_uri or default headers.
+Besides that, you can configure implementation-specific options like a base_uri or default headers.

 ```php
 <?php